termuxid-dev/termux-tools/README.md

 <hr/>

-> Made with ❤️ By Our Teams Under MIT license
+> Made with ❤️ By Teams Termuxid Under MIT license